-Nonferrous exports made up 60%, 63% and 59% of AMR's total nonferrous sales volumes in fiscal 2019, 2018 and 2017, respectively.
-The substantial majority of AMR's nonferrous joint products recovered from the shredding process are sold to the export market and comprise in the range of 40% to 45% of AMR's total nonferrous sales volumes.
-China has historically been the primary destination for our nonferrous exports, representing 39%, 64% and 76% of AMR's total nonferrous export sales volumes in fiscal 2019, 2018 and 2017, respectively.
-The concentration of AMR's combined nonferrous exports to countries in Asia other than China and to Europe increased in fiscal 2019 and 2018 primarily in response to new regulations, increased inspection and licensing requirements, import quotas and tariffs on U.S. scrap imports put in place by China beginning in fiscal 2018.
+Nonferrous exports made up 62%, 60% and 63% of AMR's total nonferrous sales volumes in fiscal 2020, 2019 and 2018, respectively.
+The substantial majority of AMR's nonferrous joint products recovered from the shredding process are sold to the export market and comprise approximately 45% of AMR's total nonferrous sales volumes.
+China had historically been the primary destination for our nonferrous exports, representing 64% of AMR's total nonferrous export sales volumes in fiscal 2018.
+Since then, concentration of AMR's combined nonferrous exports to countries in Asia other than China and to Europe has significantly increased, primarily in response to new regulations, increased inspection and licensing requirements, import quotas and tariffs on U.S. scrap imports put in place by China beginning in fiscal 2018.
+In fiscal 2020 and 2019, 13% and 39%, respectively, of AMR's total nonferrous export sales volumes were to China.